- This post contains affiliate links. Read more here.

 - Cotton fleece sheets

-Along with my favorite cheap dog hair collector, rubber exam gloves, the sweater brick at $8 is a fantastic tool to add to your fur-fighting arsenal.
+Along with my favorite cheap dog hair collector, rubber exam gloves, the sweater brick is a fantastic tool to add to your fur-fighting arsenal.